Fire Erupts At Salvation Army Facility In Perris

 Garcia said they are not sure what started the fire.
 The men have been transported to another Salvation Army shelter to stay until the site is safe to return to.

 The fire was contained by 9 p.m., CAL Fire reported.
+No one was hurt.
 The loss from the fire was estimated at $3.5 million.

+Video from this afternoon’s 5th alarm #SalvationIncident in the city of Perris. pic.twitter.com/P9bvZqtw1M